thegetty/lod-gateway/README.md

 To shut the application down at any time, from within the root of the project's source code repository run the following:

 	$ docker-compose down

 This may take several seconds to complete, to allow the safe shutdown of the application's bundled PostgreSQL instance.

+**Deployment Options**

+The LOD Gateway currently supports two styles of deployment: being deployed as a single (optionally clustered) instance with a single (optionally clustered) data store, that hosts multiple datasets, or as many independent instances with their own endpoints and data stores to hold each data set independently.
+When the system is deployed as a single instance, the concept of a namespace becomes very useful as it allows the system to handle and segment the various data sets it may contain.
+The namespace becomes part of the unique record URL for each record in the system, along with the record's entity type name, and unique identifier.
+When multiple independent instances of the LOD Gateway are deployed, the namespace concept remains valuable as a way to uniquely associate any given LOD record URL with a particular LOD Gateway instance, where the namespaces present in the endpoint URLs can be used to help route requests to the relevant LOD Gateway instance.
+The **Configuration** section below contains more information on the various configuration options and how they are used by the deployments.

+**Configuration**

+The LOD Gateway supports a range of environment variables used as configuration parameters to configure the state of each deployment.
+These environment variables will usually be defined within the relevant HashiCorp Vault instance associated with the deployment, allowing that deployment to be configured as needed for its use.
+The environment variables currently supported are as follows:

+* `LOD_DEFAULT_URL_NAMESPACE` - This environment variable is used to configure the default namespace for a particular LOD Gateway instance.
+The namespace acts as an identifier associated with a particular data set, and will have a value such as `musuem/collection` or `provenance/sales`.
+The namespace forms part of the unique URL for each LOD record, along with the record's entity type name and its unique identifier.
+In cases where multiple instances of the LOD Gateway are deployed, each handling their own data set, it is possible to configure the default namespace used by the system via the `LOD_DEFAULT_URL_NAMESPACE` environment variable.
+By specifying a default namespace, the web service endpoints will substitute in the default namespace for any requests, allowing routing to be more easily managed.
+If a default namespace is not provided, it must be specified as part of the request URL against the web service endpoints.

 **Local Deployment Instructions**